 Embedding rows with data heterogeneity problems can be challenging, for example, coping with missing attributes for a particular record, the size of the description, and data type ambiguity (for example handling numeric data and multi-word tokens).
-Consider a scenario of identifying duplicate records with different descriptive patterns \textit{(year:2008 language:eng)}, \textit{(year:'08' language:English)}, \textit{(year: language:eng)}, and \textit{(year:2008 length: 24sec)}.
+Consider a scenario of identifying duplicate records with different descriptive patterns \textit{(year:2008, language:eng)}, \textit{(year:'08', language:English)}, \textit{(year:, language:eng)}, and \textit{(year:2008, length: 24sec)}.
 The data suffer from several issues, including missing year, year value with numerical and categorical type, same record with different attribute and value abbreviations.
 Considering these issues, we used EmbDi ~\cite{DBLP:conf/sigmod/CappuzzoPT20} to embed records into the distance matrix, which can be directly input to the DC algorithms.
 EmbDi ~\cite{DBLP:conf/sigmod/CappuzzoPT20} is based on a tripartite graph with three types of node, specifically value node (representation of unique value), a column node (corresponds to the columns or attribute representation), and a row node (a unique token for each tuple).
-These nodes are connected in a graph based on the structural information that exists in the data set.
+These nodes are connected in a graph based on the structural information that exists in the dataset.
 EmbDi adopts random walks between neighboring nodes to capture the local and global structure in the graph, where the length of the random walk and the number of walks per node are user-defined.
 Column nodes with similar neighborhoods are placed together in the embedding space.
 EmbDi offers optimizations to handle data heterogeneity problems.
 We selected only those encodings produced by EmbDi with prefixes (see \cite{DBLP:conf/sigmod/CappuzzoPT20}) $idx\_$, as each token with prefix $idx\_$ represents one tuple.

-As SBERT has shown competitive performance on schema inference, we have applied the pre-trained SBERT model on entity resolution tasks.
-We computed the SBERT embeddings of each row of the six attributes in the Music Brainz 2K dataset and performed addition to get the final embedding of each row.
+As SBERT has shown competitive performance on schema inference, we have also applied the pre-trained SBERT model to entity resolution tasks.
+We computed the SBERT embeddings of each row of the six attributes in the Music Brainz 2K and three attributes in geographic settlements data.